IBM/cloud-pak-cli/doc/case_save.md

+**DEPRECATION NOTICE:**  The `cloudctl case` command is deprecated in favor of [ibm-pak plugin](https://github.com/IBM/ibm-pak-plugin).
+Support for them will be removed in a future release.
+More information is available at https://ibm.biz/cloudctl-case-deprecate.
 # cloudctl case save example

 `cloudctl case save` saves the contents of your CASE locally.
 This includes the CASE itself and any dependent CASEs and Helm charts.
 Container images referenced by your CASE will be compiled in a comma separated values (CSV) file that can be used to mirror your images into a local image repository.